JoseBarbero/CamPype/README.md

 ## Contact:
-For questions, bugs and suggestions, please contact to iortega@ubu.es or jabarbero@ubu.es.
+For questions, bugs and suggestions, please open a new issue or contact iortega@ubu.es or jabarbero@ubu.es.